 Disney feels overwhelming even before you start planning.
 Multiple parks, reservations to make and loads of attractions means you may just have to move in for a few weeks, or at least that is how it can feel.
-Although a week at Walt Disney World itinerary with kids will give you a more relaxing time in the parks, it is possible to cram almost everything into three days IF you know how to do it and use your FastPasses wisely.
+Although a week at Walt Disney World itinerary with kids will give you a more relaxing time in the parks, it is possible to cram almost everything into a 3-day Disney World itinerary IF you know how to do it and use your FastPasses wisely.

 Here is our 3-day Disney World itinerary that can get you and your family through Walt Disney World at record speeds.
 It pairs very nicely with our Walt Disney World Parents’ Survival Guide… trust me.